OlympusDAO-Education/Documentation/policy.md

 ## Bonds

 The **BCV** allows us to scale the rate at which bond premiums increase.
-A higher BCV means a lower discount for bonders and less inflation.
-A lower BCV means a higher capacity for bonders and less protocol profit.
+A higher BCV means a lower discount for bonders and more protocol profit.
+A lower BCV means a higher discount for bonders and less protocol profit.

-The **vesting term** determines how long it takes for bonds to become redeemable.
+The **vesting term** determines how long it takes for bonds to become fully redeemable.
 A longer term means lower inflation and lower bond demand.

 ## Sales